Turn your iPad into an all-in-one marketing machine.

-Looking for new ways to get the most out of your iPad?
-Sign up for RETN's iPad workshop, and learn to shoot, edit and share your story with your community.
-You'll gain confidence to create simple and effective video projects, from start to finish.
+Looking for ways to get the most out of your iPad?
+Learn to shoot, edit and share stories about the great things you do with your community.
+Gain confidence to create simple and effective video projects, from start to finish.

 During this workshop you will: